-The calculation of obligations in respect of the defined benefit pension plan is performed by a qualified actuary using the projected unit credit method.
+The calculation of obligations in respect of the defined benefit pension plans are performed by qualified actuaries using the projected unit credit method.
 The Group's net obligation is calculated by estimating the amount of future benefit that employees have earned in the current and prior periods, discounting that amount and deducting the fair value of the plan assets.
-When the calculation results in a potential asset for the Group, the recognised asset is limited to a ceiling so that it does not exceed the economic benefits available in the form of refunds from the plan or reductions in future contributions.
+When the calculation results in a potential asset for the Group, the recognised asset is limited to a ceiling so that it does not exceed the economic benefits available in the form of refunds from the plans or reductions in future contributions.

-Remeasurements of the net defined benefit liability or asset, which comprises actuarial gains and losses, the return of plan assets (excluding interest) and the effect of the asset ceiling, are recognised immediately in the consolidated statement of other comprehensive income.
+Remeasurements of the net defined benefit liability or asset, which comprise actuarial gains and losses, the return of plan assets (excluding interest) and the effect of the asset ceiling, are recognised immediately in the consolidated statement of other comprehensive income.
 The Group determines the net interest expense or income on the net defined benefit liability or asset for the year by applying the discount rate used to measure the defined benefit obligation at the beginning of the year to the opening net defined benefit liability or asset.
-Net interest expense and other expenses related to the defined benefit plan are recognised in the consolidated statement of income.
+Net interest expense and other expenses related to the defined benefit plans are recognised in the consolidated statement of income.

 When the benefits of a plan are changed or when a plan is curtailed, the resulting change in benefit that relates to past service or the gain or loss on curtailment is recognised immediately in the consolidated statement of income.
-The Group recognises gains and losses on the settlement of a defined benefit plan when the settlement occurs.
+The Group recognises gains and losses on the settlement of defined benefit plans when the settlement occurs.